 Too often reduced to window dressing, visual merchandising is a much more complex function of retail as it entails not only props or external decor in general but also interior architecture.
 The specific path that we follow within a store without even realizing it, the light intensity that varies according to the day or the impulse buying products strategically placed right next to the cashier are as many elements that participate to the achievement of the visual merchandiser’s ultimate goal: maximize the sales volume per available retailing square meter.

-Following the principle of campus rotations that IFA Paris has pioneered, students enrolled in the Bachelor in Visual Merchandising will have the possibility to follow their course in 3 locations: Shanghai, Florence and Paris.
-Being three important centers for the fashion industry those three cities will provide our students different but complementary perspectives that will allow them to think outside the box.
+Following the principle of campus rotations that IFA Paris has pioneered, students enrolled in the Bachelor in Visual Merchandising will pursue their course in 2 locations: Florence and Paris.
+Being two important centers for the fashion industry, these two cities will provide our students different but complementary perspectives that will allow them to think outside the box.